 Having put in my time photographing weddings in the LA area, I've seen a lot wedding venues that accommodate from just a few to 1000 or more guests, some that worked out better than others.
 There is really no such things as a "top 10 wedding venues" when every bride has a unique vision of her wedding.
 So here are my suggestions for amazing, practical, unique and some totally extravagant locations for a destination wedding in LA.
 If you do choose a wedding location in LA, check out my tips on Getting a Marriage License in Los Angeles.

-Click through the slideshow for some amazing wedding venues around LA.
+Check out this list for some amazing wedding venues around LA.

 A Resort Wedding in LA